winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 #### Parable of the Two Wives

 108\.
-The priest said to Kāśyapa, “If all of you say someone who does good is born in Heaven, then dying would be better than being alive.
+The priest said to Kāśyapa, “If all of you say someone who does good is born in heaven, then dying would be better than being alive.
 You ought to slit your throats with a knife or die in some other way.
 Maybe tie up your arms and legs and toss yourselves off a high cliff.
 Yet, you crave life and can’t kill yourselves, so I know that death isn’t better than birth.”
 {:#p108}

 109\.
 Kāśyapa again said, “Those who are wise explain things with parables.
 Now, I’ll explain this for you with a story.
 Once, this town of Śvetikā had an elder wanderer who was 120 years old.
 He had two wives.
 One already had a child, and the other had just become pregnant.